dlemstra/code-sign-action/README.md

 vaCuBEErpQ9BjQICB9A=
 -----END CERTIFICATE-----
 ```

-You must remove the BEGIN CERTIFICATE and END CERTIFICATE lines before saving your secret.

 You may find the secrets page by navigating to `Settings > Secrets > Actions` on your current repo.